emlab-solutions/pyemaps/docs/index.md

 *__generateDif(...)
 Method Added__: This method in _Crystal_ class generates a list of DPs and their associated electron microscopy controls, or _diffraction_ object.
 It is in contrast to the existing generateDP(...) method that generate a single diffarction pattern (DP).

+### __0.4.2 Beta__ July 22th, 2022

+#### IMPROEMENT

+*__Dynamic Diffraction Performance and Computation Accuracy Improvements__: Switching to LAPACK libraries in eigen calculations has resulted in great improvements in matrix computations employed in Bloch module.
+An average of over 100% performance improvements.
+More performance improvements are planned with OpenMP implementations in compute intense Bloch module.
+Stay tuned...

+*__Bug Fixes__: Fixed runtime error in display functions on some system.